estuary/flow/examples/segment/README.md

 ## Cleanup

-Stop `flowctl`, remove the `flowctl-develop` runtime directory, and remove `examples/examples.db` to complete a development session and restore to a pristine state.
-Without doing this, Flow will (currently) remember previous data and applied derivations and materializations, even if they've since been commented or removed from your catalog sources -- which can be confusing if you're not expecting it.
+Stop `flowctl`, remove the `flowctl_develop` runtime directory, and remove `examples/examples.db` to complete a development session and restore to a pristine state.
+If you're working from a Git clone of the Flow repo, simply `git clean -f -d`.

 ## Extras #1: "push" profiles